 A RACI matrix is an ideal tool to get an overview of your team member’s responsibilities, defining their responsibilities, accountability and roles in the project.
 Our free RACI matrix template is a great place to start with your resource utilization analysis process.

 Dashboards are a great way of monitoring your project’s health from a high-level perspective.
 With our project management dashboard template, you can monitor costs, workload and tasks, making it a great tool to keep track of resource utilization

 How ProjectManager Calculates Resource Utilization for You

 Using different equations to calculate your resource utilization takes time.
-Wouldn’t it be great if there was a tool that automatically made those calculations, so you don’t have to?
+Wouldn’t it be great if there was a tool that automatically made those calculations so you don’t have to?
 ProjectManager is an award-winning project management software that does just that.

 Here’s how it works.
-Because our software is cloud-based, all your data is up to date, helping you make decisions with real-time information.
+Because our software is cloud-based, all of your data is up to date, helping you make decisions with real-time information.
 You can always see who’s working on what with our team management page.
 There, you get a list of team members with details on their tasks, due dates and their progress.

 Before you can know who’s doing what, so you can assign them tasks, you need to map out their availability.
 You can set this up on the team management page, which allows you to determine your team’s working days, holidays and paid time off.
-This can be done if your team is on site or distributed anywhere in the world, with our global holidays feature.
+This can be done if your team is on-site or distributed anywhere in the world, with our global holidays feature.

 Online Gantt Chart

 Once you’ve blocked out your team’s availability, you can allocate the resources on the online Gantt chart.
 From this project view you can also assign team members tasks by seeing how many hours they have to do their job.
 Note whether they’re over or under-allocated.
 Even get estimates on resource costs.